Protect your timekeeping investments by choosing one of these best watch winders of 2020.

 - Using clean water, rinse the band/bracelet until all dirt is removed.
 Then, use a cloth to dry it off.
-In order to keep it from mildewing, make sure that you dry out all of the moisture.
+To keep it from mildewing, make sure that you dry out all of the moisture.

 - As soon as the watch is dry, you can put it all back together and put it back on your wrist.

-In addition to this deep cleaning process, there are some other ways you clean your watch on a daily basis.
+In addition to this deep cleaning process, there are some other ways you clean your watch daily.
 Take the time to wipe it down with a lint-free cloth.
-You should also avoid using too much lotions, colognes, or perfumes.
+You should also avoid using too many lotions, colognes, or perfumes.
 These things end up getting caught in your wrist, leading to the buildup of dirt.